Kalin Estates

 The year 1234, displayed below the Kalinowa coat of arms, marks a significant historical event or the earliest recorded mention associated with the Kalinowski family's lineage.
 (Partitions of Piast lands by Henry the Bearded and Henry the Pious).
 Source: Ostrowski Juliusz hr.
 Księga herbowa rodów polskich, Warszawa, 1897-1906

 The noble starosts, gallantly featured in tales of Poland, Italy, and Vienna, includes prominent namesake Grand Crown Hetman Voivode Hrabia, Governor, Deputy to the Sejm, and Senator (“Commander-in-Chief” Princely Count/Duke & Member of Parliament/Senate First Polish Republic) Marcin Kalinowski h.
 Kalinowa, husband of Princess Helena née Korecka.
 His family's legacy and monuments are present in Poland and Eastern Europe.
 They are of the largest and prestigious landowners in Polish history.
 Their holdings included the 16th century “Palace of Anna Vasa” in Brodnica.
 Notably, the palace was also owned by starosts Queen Maria Kazimiera, the wife of the elected King John III Sobieski, and Queen Constance of Austria, the wife of the elected King Sigismund III Vasa (House of Gediminas branch, the Jagiellons and grandson of Queen Bona Sforza of Milan).
-Other substantive properties owned by the Kalinowski family include Sydoriv Castle in Husiatyn, Zhvanets Castle, Château de Kremenets, Krzyztopór Ossolin Castle in Ujazd (largest palace in Europe until the French Versailles), Tulchyn Estate, Skalat Estate, Uman Estate, Chernihiv Estate, among over twenty-five villages owned by the family throughout their provincial voivodes Russ, Podolia, Wołynia, and Bracław granted by the Jagiellonian Dynasty and the Henrician First Republic.
-The Kalinowski’s were interconnected both politically and hereditarily to the Potocki family, markedly Count Stanisław "Rewera" Potocki, husband of heiress Zofia née Kalinowska, 2nd great grandparents of Count Stanisław Kostka Potocki (awarded The Order of the White Eagle, The Order of Saint Stanislaus, and The Legion of Honour); the family is considered of the most influential royal houses in Poland with impressive fine art, palaces, and castles comprising their holdings that includes Potocki Palace in Warsaw, located opposite the Presidential Palace.
+Other substantive properties owned by the Kalinowski family include Sydoriv Castle in Husiatyn, Zhvanets Castle, Lychkivtsi Castle, Gorki Castle, Château de Kremenets, Krzyztopór Ossolin Castle in Ujazd (the largest palace in Europe until the French Versailles, a bastion star fort inherited by the founder’s niece, Urszula née Ossolińska, wife of Samuel Jerzy Kalinowski, son of Marcin), Tulchyn Estate, Skalat Estate, Uman Estate, Chernihiv Estate, among over twenty-five villages owned by the family throughout their provincial voivodes Russ, Podolia, Wołynia, and Bracław (together, these voivodes spanned an area greater than modern-day Austria and Switzerland combined or that of England proper, totaling over 55,000 apx square miles) granted by the Jagiellonian Dynasty and the Henrician First Republic.
+The Kalinowskis were interconnected both politically and hereditarily to the Potocki family, markedly Count Stanisław "Rewera" Potocki, husband of heiress Zofia née Kalinowska, 2nd great grandparents of Count Stanisław Kostka Potocki (awarded The Order of the White Eagle, The Order of Saint Stanislaus, and The Legion of Honour); the family is considered of the most influential royal houses in Poland with impressive fine art, palaces, and castles comprising their holdings that includes Potocki Palace in Warsaw, located opposite the Presidential Palace.

 Significant famous names of Polish heritage also include Saint Raphael Kalinowski, revolutionary Konstanty Kalinowski, and Princess Olga Oginska née Countess Kalinowska-Potacka (first love of Emperor Tsar Alexander II Nikolayevich Romanov of Russia, who sired her son Prince Bogdan Nikolay Oginski).